 The scheme has been launched following the success of the Developing Beef Expertise group, which has been running since December 2015.

-The programme consists of five meetings which will be held from November 2016 and run through to November 2017.
+The programme consists of five meetings being held from November 2016 through to November 2017.
 The events will cover breeding, health and fertility, feed and forage, selection for slaughter and business improvements.

 Nerys Wright, AHDB knowledge exchange manager and one of the programme coordinators, said: “We want to build on the success of the beef expertise group and extend the programme to the sheep industry.
 The objectives are to ensure well-trained and experienced consultants and advisers continue to be available to the sheep industry.